shawn-frank/shawn-frank/README.md

 Here are some of my key engineering contributions to the Good Food app.

-* Tech lead for key initiatives — custom UX components, animations, rich content rendering, data and analytics, onboarding & authentication
+* Tech lead for key initiatives — custom UX components, animations, rich content rendering, data & analytics, onboarding & authentication
-* Liaised and communicated with both tech & non-technical stakeholders, including editors, product owners, designers, and directors
 * A key initiative I led was transitioning from `RxSwift`, previously used across Nine, to `Combine`
 * I averaged 6 PR reviews per sprint for 2 years with positive feedback from engineers and my EM
+* Collaborated with a QE to boost test coverage by 55% and reduce CI build times by 50%
 * Worked with `Swift`, `SwiftUI`, `UIKit`, `Combine`, `CoreData`, `StoreKit`, `MapKit`, and `CoreLocation`
 * Third party integrations included `Firebase`, `Qualtrics`, `Google Places`, `Piano` and `Snowplow` analytics
 * Exposure to CI tools `Fastlane` and `Bitrise`